CtrlK

 Workflow Clarity

 The 4-step workflow is clearly sequenced and includes a verification step (SAST/DAST in CI), but lacks explicit feedback loops — there's no 'if scanner finds issues, fix and re-scan' step.
-For security-sensitive operations that can be destructive, this missing feedback loop caps the score at 2 per the rubric.
+For security-sensitive operations (which can be destructive), the absence of an explicit error recovery loop caps this at 2.

 2 / 3